Texas Divorce 101: Alimony vs. Spousal Maintenance

 While Texas has not codified the right to alimony for either spouse, it allows for parties to agree between themselves to include it as an agreed term in divorces.
 When agreed to, parties can include an alimony obligation between the spouses in their Final Decree of Divorce.

 Since alimony can only be included when the parties agree to it, alimony obligations are not very common.
-When the parties agree to include alimony, though, they have a lot of flexibility in what the alimony will look like for them.
-This means there are no eligibility requirements to meet, no cap on the amount, and no limit on duration.
+When the parties agree to include it, though, they have a lot of flexibility in what it will look like for them.
+This means there are no eligibility requirements to meet, no cap on the amount, and no limit on duration, unlike in other states.

-Since alimony is only allowed by agreement and is not included in the Texas Family Code, that also means alimony is not enforceable through the Family Courts.
+Since alimony is only allowed by agreement and is not included in the Texas Family Code, that also means that it is not enforceable through the Family Courts.
 Should the paying spouse default on payments, alimony is only enforceable under contract law.

 Definitions

-“Spousal maintenance” is an award in a divorce of periodic payments from the future income of one spouse for the support of the other spouse.
+“Spousal maintenance” also known as “spousal support” in Texas is an award in a divorce of periodic payments from the future income of one spouse for the support of the other spouse.
 Tex.
 Fam.
 Code § 8.001(1).
-This term is often also referred to as “spousal support.”

 “Obligor” is the term used to refer to the spouse required to pay spousal maintenance.